 Productivity is a bit of a hot topic right now during a period of mass quarantining.
 Some people are taking this as an opportunity to finally relax while forced to stay at home, whereas others are making themselves go through their endless to-do lists in order to combat the stress.
 Whatever side of the spectrum you fall on, however, meditation can absolutely help you in this process.

-First of all, if you’re struggling with a routine, then pencilling in a simple activity like an online guided meditation (we currently host a free meditation every day on Instagram) can help to give your day a little bit of structure, especially if you aren’t able to work.
-Furthermore, if you are working from home, meditation during your lunch break can help to break up the work day and put you in the right mindset for completing all your tasks.
+First of all, if you’re struggling with a routine, then pencilling in a simple activity like online meditation can help to give your day a little bit of structure, especially if you’re not working from home.
+If you are working remotely, however, online meditation during a lunch break can help to break up the work day and put you in the right mindset for completing all your tasks.

 For those of you who are already making the most of your quarantine and just need that little boost to take your task management to the next level, meditation can give you a clarity of mind that will make problem solving and creativity that much easier.
-Reduced stress levels already aid in our ability to perform tasks, but meditation enhances that efficiency by improving memory and boosting mood.
-With a daily meditation habit, you might find yourself more productive than you ever were before quarantine.
+Reduced stress levels already aid in our ability to perform tasks, but meditation enhances that efficiency by improving memory and boosting the mood.
+Just by adding an online meditation course to your to-do list, you might find yourself more productive than you ever were before quarantine.

 Relationships with others

 Staying at home with family, roommates or partners may seem like a dream come true for some, but after a while, the dream can become a nightmare, even for the calmest of individuals.
-Going from seeing someone just a few hours a day to being around them every second can be a huge adjustment, and even the smallest of irritations can become amplified.
+Going from seeing someone just a few hours a day to being around them every second can be a huge adjustment and that doesn’t even take into account the added stress of constantly hearing and watching the news.

-However, when we meditate, our nervous system learns to be much less reactive – so those little things such as a dirty dishwasher or that little bit of extra noise are less likely to bother us.
+However, when we meditate, our nervous system learns to be much calmer and so little things such as a dirty dishwasher or that little bit of extra noise is less likely to bother us.
 When we’re less nervous and agitated, we’re also far more pleasant to be around as individuals and that makes those that we live with far more receptive and positive towards us.

 Meditation is also something that couples or families can take up together to help further foster that feeling of unity and connection.
 Once everyone in the household begins to feel the benefits of relaxation, it is far more likely to make living in close quarters with one another a pleasant experience rather than one that pushes people apart.